fuse-lang/fuse-lang.github.io/_docs/language/00-intro.md

 ### Optional and nil

 Fuse itself is a `nil/null` safe language, We do not let any nil values be passed around.
-Instead we can use an `Optional` type to represent a value that may be `nil`, You may also know `Optional` types as `Maybe` and/or `Option`.
+Instead we can use an `Optional` type to represent a value that may be `nil`, You may also know `Optional` types as `Maybe` and/or `Option` and other languages.

 This function returns a `User` if it exists otherwise it would return nothing.